 Women in Construction with Roadtek

-With women accounting for approximately 12% of the total workforce in the construction industry, Protech worked with our client partner RoadTek, the commercial business within the Queensland Department of Transport and Main Roads, to assist in the development of a program to address the underrepresentation of women in their construction workforce.
+In an effort to bridge the gender disparity in the civil construction industry, Protech partnered with RoadTek, the commercial business within the Queensland Department of Transport and Main Roads, and Construction Skills Queensland (CSQ) to address the underrepresentation of women in their construction workforce.
+The Women in Construction program has now been successfully running for seven consecutive years since 2016.

 - Unique opportunity for females (without any prior experience) to enter the construction industry through a structured training and employment program.